SAP/cf-cli-java-plugin/README.md

         Get the status of async-profiler on a running Java application

 OPTIONS:
-   -local-dir                -ld, the local directory path that the dump/JFR/... file will be saved to,
+   -keep                     -k, keep the heap dump in the container; by default the heap dump/JFR/... will
-                                defaults to the current directory -no-download              -nd, don't download the heap dump/JFR/... file to local, only keep it in the
+                               be deleted from the container's filesystem after being downloaded -local-dir                -ld, the local directory path that the dump/JFR/... file will be saved to, defaults to the current directory -no-download              -nd, don't download the heap dump/JFR/... file to local, only keep it in the